Editor’s Note: This post was updated on March 20, 2019.

 There’s a HubSpot post that gives these numbers for average bounce rates for specific types of sites:

 - Service Sites: 10-30%

 - Landing Pages: 70-90%

-If I were you, I would ignore those completely and not spend any more time looking up average bounce rates.
+If I were you, I’d ignore those completely and stop looking up average bounce rates.

 We’ve already covered how a bounce rate is defined, and how it’s anything but a universally defined point of truth.
 But it’s also important to note the complexity and variance of any given website’s traffic makeup, as well as the context of a given page within that website.

 For the first point, just take a look at your Google Analytics right now.
-Go to Behavior > Site Content > Landing Pages and order them by bounce rate (use the comparison feature on the upper right corner).
-The variance is striking even within one site.
+Go to Behavior > Site Content > Landing Pages and order them by bounce rate using the comparison feature on the upper right corner.
+The variance is striking even within one site:

 I also exported a CSV file with this site’s bounce rates, excluded all of the pages at 100%, and made a histogram in R. There’s a lot of different bounce rates here (if you’re curious, the mean bounce rate of this dataset is 55.52%):